Exploring Bacon’s Castle: A Journey to America’s Oldest Recorded Brick Dwelling in Surry County Virginia

 • The chimneys and outline (is that a legit word) of the building denote the High Jacobean style unique to Bacon's Castle in Colonial Virginia.

 • Instead of a traditional attic, the building has more of a fourth floor.
-The ceilings are high and the it was clearly intended to make the rooms upstairs functional.
+The ceilings are high and it was clearly intended to make the rooms upstairs functional.

 • The 1660s portion of the building is Jacobean however, the 19th century square-look addition is clearly in the fashion of the 1800s.